An ongoing series of Posts: Practical advice on Clauses 4.1 and 4.2 of ISO 9001:2015

 - values, knowledge and performance of the organization.

 SWOT Analysis is frequently used to establish the relevant internal issues.
 The four elements here are:

 - Strengths: Describe what an organization excels at and what separates it from the competition: a strong brand, loyal customer base, a strong balance sheet, unique technology, and so on.

 - Weaknesses: Stop an organization from performing at its optimum level.
 They are areas where the business needs to improve to remain competitive: a weak brand, higher-than-average turnover, high levels of debt, an inadequate supply chain, or lack of capital.

-- Opportunities: Refer to favorable external factors (product/service related) that could give an organization a competitive advantage.
+- Opportunities: Refer to favourable external factors (product/service-related) that could give an organization a competitive advantage.